 1. Memory loss

 Most of us have probably walked into a room and forgotten what we went in there for.
-Forgetfulness is a common trait - especially in a fast-paced world full of stresses and pressures.
-However, when forgetfulness starts to affect the ability to lead a normal life, a visit to the GP is recommended.
+Forgetfulness is a common trait - especially in a fast-paced world.
+However, when forgetfulness starts to affect the ability to lead a normal life, a GP visit is recommended.

 2. Difficulty with day-to-day tasks